 - Environmental factors have a huge impact on addiction.

-Is drug addiction a disease?
+Is drug addiction a disease or a choice?
 It’s complicated!
 However, while there is evidence to support the learning and choice models, the reality is that drug addiction affects the chemistry of your brain.
 There is also a wealth of evidence to support the brain disease model, which is why it remains the government’s official position on addiction.

 Addiction is complex, and addicts and users fall on a spectrum.

 The most likely answer is that is is a combination of all three, and that each person will have a different relationship with addiction based on a number of factors.
 Addiction is complex, and addicts and users fall on a spectrum.
 Some people never become addicted, others battle their entire lives with relapses despite plenty of support from friends and family.